 Today’s Gospel: John 20:24-29

-The apostle Thomas, whom we know as Doubting Thomas, was not present when Jesus appeared to the other apostles who were hiding in fear of the Jews.
-It was the evening of the first day of the week.
-The others tried to convince Thomas that Jesus was indeed risen but he didn’t believe them.
+The apostle, Thomas, whom we know as “doubting Thomas,” was not present when Jesus appeared to the other apostles while they were hiding in fear of the Jews after His Resurrection.
+The others tried to convince Thomas that Jesus was indeed risen, but he didn’t believe.
 He wanted clear, tangible, physical proof that Jesus was alive.

-Eight days later, the apostles were together again and this time Thomas was with them.
-Jesus appeared to them once more.
-What follows is the very moving account of Jesus inviting Thomas to touch His hands and put his finger in Jesus’ side so that he would believe.
+Eight days later, the apostles, including Thomas, were together again when Jesus appeared to them a second time.
+What follows is the moving account of Jesus inviting Thomas to touch His hands and put his finger in His side.

-Do I give myself completely to my Father so that He can increase my faith, and use me to evangelize and increase the faith of others who also doubt?
+Do I give myself completely to Jesus so that He can increase my faith and use me to evangelize and increase the faith of others who also doubt?

 My Lord and my God!

 We thank our friends at The Word Among Us for providing our gospel reflection team with copies of Abide In My Word 2015: Mass Readings at Your Fingertips.
 To pray the daily gospels with this wonderful resource, visit The Word Among Us.